SEETHAMRAJU/CarSales/README.md

 ----dbms.zip
-	(Archive file)Contains all the files of the eclipse.(Must be used so that hibernate and gui works.)
+	(Archive file)Contains all the files of the eclipse.(Must be used so that hibernate and gui works.) \n
 ----src
 	Contains all the ".java" files.
 ----sql